mikesobczak/LWC-Custom-Validation-Issue/README.md

 <img src="images/payment1.PNG">

-<p>Place cursor into the another amount input field.</p>
+<p>Place cursor into the another amount lightning-input.</p>
 <p>Custom validation is triggered and the field is displayed as required.</p>

 <img src="images/payment2.PNG">

-<p>Select a different radio button option that does not make the input field required.</p>
+<p>Select a different lightning-radio-group option that does not make the lightning-input field required.</p>
-<p>Input field still shows the custom validation message.</p>
+<p>Input field <i>still shows</i> the custom validation message.</p>

 <img src="images/payment3.PNG">

-<p>Select another radio button that does not make the input field required.</p>
+<p>Select another lightning-radio-group option that does not make the lightning-input required.</p>
 <p>The custom validation message for the input finally disappears.</p>

 <img src="images/payment4.PNG">